dancoopper/Hypixel-friend-request-bot/README.md

 # Hypixel-friend-request-bot
 you will need to have python 3.8+, pyautogui and time installed to make this work
-# How to check if you have them installed
+# How to check if you have them installed/ install them
 put
 ```
 pip install pyautogui